Texas Court Records

 - Six+ children - No less than the amount for five children

-If the parent's net monthly income exceeds $7,500, the schedule will be applied to the part of the income that is less than $7,500.
+If the parents' net monthly income exceeds $7,500, the schedule may be applied to the part of the income that is less than $7,500.
 However, the court may order additional amounts to be paid based on the parent's income.

 Persons interested in applying for child support may submit their applications online through the Child Support Interactive.
-The Attorney General's website provides a listcontaining information that may be required to apply.
+The Attorney General's website provides a list containing information that may be required to apply.
 Applications may also be submitted by mail.
-However, applicants must complete an online request for application forms to be sent to them by mail.
+However, applicants are typically required to complete an online request for application forms to be sent to them by mail.
 Requestors may forward completed applications to:

 Office of the Attorney General